 Home of Honors

-The Blank Honors Center (BHC) is home classrooms, an ITC center and study rooms (3rd floor), Honors Program offices (fourth floor), as well as the Belin-Blank Center (5th and 6th floors).
+The Blank Honors Center (BHC) is home to classrooms, an instructional technology center (ITC) and study rooms (3rd floor), Honors Program offices (fourth floor), as well as the Belin-Blank Center (5th and 6th floors).

 The Blank Honors Center is open Monday-Friday 8 AM - 5 PM.
-Swipe access to the 3rd & 4th Floor is available from 5 PM-12 AM Mon-Thurs for honors students with an admin available for support from 7-9 PM.
-Student card access is also available on Saturday 8 AM-6 PM and Sunday 8 AM-Midnight.
+Swipe access to the 3rd & 4th Floor is available from 7 AM - 12 AM Sunday through Thursday and 7 AM - 10 PM Friday and Saturday.
 Be sure to use your Iowa One card for access.

 Visit https://classrooms.uiowa.edu/study-rooms for additional available study locations.